Hardware Troubleshooting Notes

 (i) Connect the power supply connector correctly.

-(iv) Check the logic card of hard disk.
+(iv) Check the logic card of the hard disk.

 (v) Check the different ports of m/b that these may be disabled in CMOS.